mPower Beverage Software Backup Reminder Thank you again for choosing to be one of our…

 Adding a New Location

-If you decide (or state laws require you to) run the stores separately, you will need to decide if you want to go with your current software for the new store, or if you will look for different software to better suite your needs.
+If you decide (or state laws require you to) run the stores separately, you will need to get with your software company to determine how you will access each stores database.

 Implementing New Software

 If you decide you are going to implement new software, you will need to start the research process.
 You will also need to create a timeline of when the new software will need to go live.
 The timeline would be best built between yourself and your project manager of the new software.

 mPower has additional blog posts that can assist you with questions to ask during the research process:

 If you do not have an eCommerce presence, or want to expand that presence into additional platforms, you will need to discuss with your POS company.
 This will allow you to make sure they can help you with getting your products to the website and any other additional information you may need or want.